Ryan Swain (presenter): Presenting & DJin

 Swain started his career as a coat style entertainer at Flamingo Land Resort in North Yorkshire.
 He was the first and resident host of the theme park's "Party In The Park" concerts.
 He progressed to become a weekend presenter on York's Minster FM.

 He has also hosted shows on YorkMix Radio, Coast & County Radio and YO1 Radio which was formerly called Vale Radio.

-He has hosted for Clubland at the Clubland Weekender at Blackpool Pleasure Beach and Clubland On The Beach, event at Redcars Majuba Beach.
+As a DJ and live event host, Swain has played at festivals, nightclubs and large-scale public events across the United Kingdom.
+He has hosted and DJ'd for dance brand Clubland at the Clubland Weekender at Blackpool Pleasure Beach and Clubland On The Beach, event at Redcars Majuba Beach.